 AQA English Literature - A Christmas Carol Essay - June 2018

-This is an exemplar A Christmas Carol essay, at GCSE standard, based upon the AQA English Literature June 2018 exam question.
-The essay analyses Scrooge's fears.
-The A Christmas Carol essay has been well structured and achieved full marks.
-The A Christmas Carol essay was written by a student (aged 16) in exam conditions, taking approximately 45-50 minutes to complete.
+This is an exemplar A Christmas Carol essay - Grade 9 GCSE standard - based upon the AQA English Literature June 2018 exam question.
+The essay explores how Dickens presents Scrooge’s fears in A Christmas Carol.
+The A Christmas Carol essay has been well structured and would achieve full marks – the equivalent of a Grade 9.
+The A Christmas Carol essay would take approximately 45-50 minutes to complete by a student in exam conditions.

 Read the following extract from Chapter 4 of A Christmas Carol and then answer the question that follows.